memristor/mep-master/docs/Services_vs_Drivers.md

 implements complex algorithms to collect, synthesize and process data from drivers and it also provides interface to control the robot.

-Services are hardware independent and all services are always available.
+In short, services are the brain of the platform.
+They are hardware independent and all services are always available.
 Using driver _provide_ mechanism services are able to collect data from unlimited number of drivers without needing to reprogram the service.